 Columbia Queer Business Society (CQBS)

-Created five years ago, the Columbia Queer Business Society (CQBS) represents the first pre-professional LGBTQ community at Columbia for students interested in a variety of fields including consulting, finance, technology, and public-sector business.
+The Columbia Queer Business Society (CQBS) represents the first pre-professional LGBTQ community at Columbia for students interested in a variety of fields including consulting, finance, technology, and public-sector business.
 CQBS aims to dispel misconceptions about being LGBTQ in business and, in addtion to education, informational, and networking events, would like to foster a community among Columbia students with similar backgrounds and career aspirations.

 Graduate School Student Groups